• Course Delivery

 Requirements are broken down as follows:

-• Sociology core courses including Capstone (21 credit hours)
+• Sociology core courses, including the capstone (21 credit hours)

 • Sociology elective courses (27 credit hours)